galeraga/3D-semantic-parsing/README.md

 Columns interpretation:
 - Area: Any of the available 6 areas (Area_1, Area_2, Area_3, Area_4, Area_5, Area_6).
-- Space: Any of the available 272 spaces (office_1, hallway_2,...).
+- Space: Any of the available 272 spaces/rooms (office_1, hallway_2,...).
-- Space Label: Text string/label to identify any of the 11 different room types (WCs, conference rooms, copy rooms, hallways, offices, pantries, auditoriums, storage rooms, lounges, lobbies and open spaces).
+- Space Label: Human-readable text string/label to identify any of the 11 different room types (WCs, conference rooms, copy rooms, hallways, offices, pantries, auditoriums, storage rooms, lounges, lobbies and open spaces).
 - Space ID: A dict-mapping for any of the 11 space labels.
 - Object: Any of the available 9832 objects distributed among all the different rooms (board_1, bookcase_1, chair_1, chair_2, table_1,...).
 - Object Points: Number of points this particular object point cloud file has.
-- Object Label: Text string/label to identify any of the 14 different object types (boards, bookcases, chairs, tables, sofas, ceilings, doors, floors, walls, beams, columns, windows, stairs and clutter).
+- Object Label: Human-readable text string/label to identify any of the 14 different object types (boards, bookcases, chairs, tables, sofas, ceilings, doors, floors, walls, beams, columns, windows, stairs and clutter).
 - Object ID: A dict-mapping for any of the 14 object labels.
 - Health Status: Either "good" or "bad" (to avoid processing corrupted point cloud files)

+The information from this custom ground truth file is mainly used to get the proper data and labels to be used by the following 2 custom datasets:

 #### S3DISDataset4Classification